girder/tdm/cli/README.md

 ## kpf.js

-An offline converter to turk KPF into TDM.
+An offline converter to turn KPF into TDM.

 ```bash
 # Expect basename path to have 3 files with given extensions: